 Dr. Berton L. Glandon was named the president for College of Western Idaho (CWI) in July 2009.
 He received his bachelor's degree in Business and a Master of Arts in Communication from Western Washington University.
 He also earned a Doctor of Education in Educational Administration at Brigham Young University.

 Dr. Glandon joined Idaho's newest community college during a period of unprecedented growth.
 Under his leadership the College is focused on meeting this demand for affordable education and becoming an economic resource for the area's business and industry.

 Dr. Glandon is a seasoned leader with more than 31 years of community college experience.
 Prior to joining CWI, Glandon held president positions at Arapahoe Community College (2002-2009) and Treasure Valley Community College (1981-2002).

 Glandon was born and raised in Seattle where he began his career in higher education teaching speech and communication.
 He then spent several years in corporate America, traveling throughout the United States and running his own consulting business.
 He returned to higher education in 1976 with business experience that afforded him exceptional fundraising skills.
 Dr. Glandon has been involved with four community college foundations, all of which developed into multi-million dollar resources for their schools.

-Actively engaged in the community, Dr. Glandon is an advisory board member for the Higher Education Research and Development Institute, St Alphonsus Health System, and St. Luke's Health System; co-chair for the Workforce Subcommittee of the Idaho Technology Council; a member of Boise Valley Economic Council; and, by appointment of the Governor, is a member of the Idaho Workforce Development Council and co-chair of the Educational Attainment Taskforce.
+Actively engaged in the community, Dr. Glandon is an advisory board member for St. Alphonsus Health System; St. Luke’s Nampa community board; Boise Rotary; Idaho Technology Council; Boise Valley Economic Council; and by appointment of the Governor, is a member of the Idaho Workforce Development Council and co-chair of the Educational Attainment Taskforce.
 Glandon frequently participates in speaking engagements with local service and community organizations to support efforts in furthering the education attainment of Treasure Valley residents.

 Dr. Glandon, who prefers to be called "Bert", has a wife, Jane, and two sons, Nick and Dustin.